lxc/incus/doc/reference/image_format.md

 ## Image tarballs

-LXD supports two LXD-specific image formats: a unified tarball and split tarballs.
+Incus supports two Incus-specific image formats: a unified tarball and split tarballs.

 These tarballs can be compressed.
-LXD supports a wide variety of compression algorithms for tarballs.
+Incus supports a wide variety of compression algorithms for tarballs.
 However, for compatibility purposes, you should use `gzip` or `xz`.

 (image-format-unified)=